 “While the headlines can inspire a little fear, this isn’t a time to panic,” said JJ Kinahan, Chief Market Strategist at TD Ameritrade.
 “There have been government shutdowns and short-term funding gaps in the past and, overall, there has been a minimal impact on the stock market.”
 One thing to keep in mind is that there’s no way to know how markets will end up reacting.
 Sometimes stocks have gone up, sometimes they’ve gone down.

-During the last partial government shutdown in October 2013, S&P 500 (SPX) was actually up by the end of it (see chart below).
+The last partial government shutdown that lasted more than a weekend was in October 2013.
+By the end of it, the S&P 500 (SPX) was actually up (see chart below).
 The consumer discretionary sector and defense stocks dropped a little further than the SPX halfway through it, but they were also positive by the time it ended.

 S&P 500 DURING TWO SHUTDOWNS.